collaide/repository-manager/README.md

-WORK ON PROGRESS, but it works.
+WORK IN PROGRESS, but it already works !

 Ruby on Rails plugin (gem) for managing repositories (files/folders/permissions).